 If you or a person close to you is involved in a serious accident, such as a Road Traffic Accident or Accident at Work , injuries can range from slight, moderate or severe.
 But in the most extreme and unfortunate cases, some of these accidents can tragically result in death, either immediately or some time after the incident due to complications with the injury – this is known as a fatal injury.

-In the very worst cases, of course, the victim of an accident may suffer a fatality due to the severity of their injuries, and if someone close to you has been killed then the chances are that, in the first wave of shock and grief, the last thing you’ll be thinking of is claiming compensation.
+The death of a loved one is among the most emotionally painful things that a person can experience.
+Alongside this feeling of loss you might feel anger, particularly if the fatal accident happened due to someone else’s negligence.
+If someone close to you has passed away following a fatal accident, then the chances are that, in the first wave of shock and grief, the last thing you’ll be thinking of is claiming compensation.

-The amount of compensation you may be awarded following the death of a loved one will be calculated made up of several different components.
+The amount of compensation you may be awarded following the death of a loved one will be calculated based on a few different factors:

-In general terms, anyone who is a close family member of the victim is able to launch a claim for compensation.
-In the Fatal Accidents Act 1976 the qualifying parties were set out as being:
+Anyone who is a close family member of the deceased can launch a compensation claim.
+Under the Fatal Accidents Act 1976, the qualifying parties include:

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Law so they can contact you to discuss your claim.